bookia20/devday18/README.md

 # DevDay Lab: Serverless ETL and Data Discovery using AWS Glue and Amazon Athena

+In this Lab we are trying to find out how much New

 * [Create an IAM Role](#create-an-iam-role)
 * [Create an Amazon S3 bucket](#create-an-amazon-s3-bucket)
 * [Discover the Data](#discover-the-data)